datamesh-architecture/datamesh-architecture.com/README.md

 - Security
 - Monitoring

+### Storage Location

+As we need to handle large datasets and typically need processing power only for a few seconds to run analytical queries, cloud-based services fit very well to storage requirements, but there are on-premise and open-source alternatives (TODO: link) as well.

 ### Storage Types

 Storing data is a primary purpose of any data platform.
 As hundreds of terabytes and more may be stored on the platform, storage should be cost-efficient.
 It should also provide good performance for analytical queries.

-As we need to handle large datasets and typically need processing power only for a few seconds to run analytical queries, cloud-based services fit very well to storage requirements, but there are on-premise and open-source alternatives (TODO: link) as well.

 There are different types of storage options that optimize for the origin of data and the analytical use cases: